Men's Health Physiotherapy Treatment in Sydney CBD

 Post micturition dribble is what can happens when, after you have finished urinating and have zipped up, a small amount of urine drips out of your penis.
 The volume of urine leaking out can vary from very small and insignificant to quite volumous and disabling.

-Although the mainstay here is also pelvic floor muscle training there are other strategies we can educate you about to assist with management of this embarrassing issue.
+Although the mainstay here is also pelvic floor muscle training there are other strategies we can educate you about to assist with the management of this embarrassing issue.

 There is considerable data to suggest that PFM strengthening is effective for some people with erectile dysfunction and it can do no harm to optimise pelvic floor muscle health to improve ED outcomes.